-A. Jordan Wright is a Clinical Assistant Professor of Counseling Psychology in the Department of Applied Psychology.
+A. Jordan Wright is a Clinical Associate Professor of Counseling Psychology in the Department of Applied Psychology at NYU.
 He received his Ph.D. in Clinical Psychology from Columbia University, as well as a Masters in Psychology in Education from Teachers College, Columbia University.
-He is a diplomate of the American Board of Assessment Psychology and a Fellow of the Society for Personality Assessment and the American Academy for Assessment Psychology.
+He is a diplomate of the American Board of Assessment Psychology (ABAP) and the American Board of Professional Psychology (ABPP) and a Fellow of the American Psychological Association (APA), Society for Personality Assessment (SPA) ,and the American Academy for Assessment Psychology (AAAP).

-Jordan’s scholarship centers on two main areas, LGBTQI psychology (including homonegative microaggressions) and psychological assessment.
-He has authored two widely-used books on psychological assessment: Conducting Psychological Assessment: A Guide for Practitioners (Wiley, 2010) and, with Gary Groth-Marnat, the sixth edition of the Handbook for Psychological Assessment (Wiley, 2016), the most widely used text in graduate training on assessment.
-His third book, Essentials of Psychological Assessment Supervision (Wiley), comes out this year.
+Jordan’s scholarship centers on two main areas, social justice/LGBTQIA+ psychology (including LGBTQ+ microaggressions) and psychological assessment.
+He has authored multiple widely-used books on psychological assessment, including Conducting Psychological Assessment: A Guide for Practitioners (2nd ed.; Wiley, 2020); Essentials of Psychological Tele-Assessment (with Susie Raiford; Wiley, 2021); Essentials of Psychological Assessment Supervision (Wiley, 2019); and, with Gary Groth-Marnat, the sixth edition of the Handbook of Psychological Assessment (Wiley, 2016), the most widely used text in graduate training on assessment.

-Jordan is the founding director of the Center for Counseling and Community Wellbeing, the training clinic in NYU's Counseling Psychology Ph.D. program, as well as coordinating and teaching the psychological assessment curriculum for the doctoral program.
+Jordan is the founding director of the Center for Counseling and Community Wellbeing (CCCW), the training clinic in NYU's Counseling Psychology Ph.D. program, as well as coordinating and teaching the psychological assessment curriculum for the doctoral program.